maplemavin/docs/api_v1.md

 ### Response Explanation

 color

-	the RGB value of the color the user has chosen in our backend
+> <p> the RGB value of the color the user has chosen in our backend

 ## Retrieve - Current User
 `[GET] /user/me`